achyutjoshi/achyutjoshi.github.io/_posts/journal/2017-10-29-journal-four.md

 excerpt_separator: <!--more-->
 description : Back to journaling after two weeks!
 ---
 So, as always, I did not end up making this a habit.
-Various incidences in my life has forced me to conclude that I can never create a routine of my own.
+Various incidences in my life have forced me to conclude that I can never create a routine of my own.
 But I badly want to challenge that conclusion and therefore instead of waiting for this to become a habit and then make it public, I will be posting every journal entry on Sundays over my facebook & instagram handle.
 Game on, life!

 <!--more-->